 Map AWS EC2 fields to Oomnitza fields to get the user information that you need.
 For the field mapping, it is recommended to follow these steps:

-- Map the AWS EC2 fields to Oomnitza fields and create custom mappings to map any other field that you want to add to Oomnitza.
-To create custom mappings do the following:
+Map the AWS EC2 fields to Oomnitza fields and create a custom mapping for the AWS region.
+To create a custom mapping, do the following:

 - Select Add new Oomnitza assets field.